Midrange Hunter Deck List Guide (Rastakhan's Rumble January 2019)

 On Turn 1, you should always be looking to play Dire Mole.
 If you do not have it in hand, Springpaw can be used as a weaker alternative.
 If your Turn 1 Beast survives, you should always look to follow it up with Crackling Razormaw.
 The Adaptation you choose will often depend on the state of the game.
 If your opponent has made a play to contest your 1-drop, Health and Divine Shield Adaptation can help you make a value trade.
 Alternatively, you should default to choosing +3 Attack and begin pressuring your opponent.

 If at any point your opponent develops a wide board, the deck runs one of Hunter's oldest board clears, Unleash the Hounds.
-Before using Unleash, you should look to pair it with Spirit of the Lynx, Attack buffs from Leokk or Timber Wolf, or Scavenging Hyena.
+Before using Unleash, you should look to pair it with Attack buffs from Leokk or Timber Wolf, or Scavenging Hyena.
 It is important to not fixate on the the idea of clearing the board with one of these combos.
 The natural damage caused by the minions in the deck combined with one of the aforementioned combos can regularly generate enough damage for you to rush down your opponents.
 Alternatively, you may also choose to only trade with your opponent's largest minions to hinder your opponent's board while maximising the damage you deal.